Miracast: Functionality

 The technology was promoted to work across devices, regardless of brand.
 Miracast devices negotiate settings for each connection, which simplifies the process for the users.
 In particular, it obviates having to worry about format or codec details.
 Miracast is "effectively a wireless HDMI cable, copying everything from one screen to another using the H.264 codec and its own digital rights management (DRM) layer emulating the HDMI system".
 The Wi-Fi Alliance suggested that Miracast could also be used by a set-top box wanting to stream content to a TV or tablet.

+Both devices (the sender and the receiver) need to be Miracast certified for the technology to work.
+However, to stream music and movies to a non-certified device, Miracast adapters are available that plug into HDMI or USB ports.
+Certification does not mandate a maximum latency (i.e. the time between the display of pictures on the source and display of the mirrored image on the sync display).
+Even with certification, it is possible an underpowered device will be constrained in performance or bandwidth.

 Types of media streamed

 Miracast can stream videos that are in 1080p, media with DRM such as DVDs, as well as protected premium content streaming, enabling devices to stream feature films and other copy-protected materials.
 This is accomplished by using a Wi-Fi version of the same trusted content mechanisms used on cable-based HDMI and DisplayPort connections.